suse-edge/edge-image-builder/docs/building-images.md

   in the built image.
 * `custom` - May be included to inject files into the built image.
 Files are organized by subdirectory as follows:
   * `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.
+Combustion scripts are executed alphabetically.
+All scripts that EIB automatically includes will be prefixed using values between 00 and 49 (e.g. `05-configure-network.sh`, `30-suma-register.sh`).
+Unless absolutely sure the default flow should be interrupted, all custom scripts should be prefixed within the range 50-99 (e.g. `60-my-script.sh`).
   * `files` - If present, all the files in this directory will be included in the built image.
 * `network` - If present, network configurations will be generated from all desired states in this directory and will be included in the built image.
 The configurations relevant for the particular host will be identified